v2fly/v2ray-step-by-step/en_US/advanced/tls.md

 systemctl status v2ray
 ```

-If you see error when checking its status, `cat /var/log/syslog` to see the actual error.
-One error could be that v2ray can't load the certificate files due to permission issue.
+If you see errors when checking its status, `cat /var/log/syslog` to see the actual errors.
+One problem you will likely run into is that v2ray can't load the certificate files due to permission issue.
 This is because v2ray isn't run as the root user by default.
 To fix it, we need to change the systemctl config (https://github.com/shadowsocks/v2ray-plugin/issues/54).

-Run `systemctl status v2ray` to locate the config file `/etc/systemd/system/v2ray.service`
+Run `systemctl status v2ray` to locate the service config file `/etc/systemd/system/v2ray.service`

 add `user=root` under [Service]: